 Research shows that the optimal way to reduce fall risks for people at moderate to high risk of falls includes medication management, physical activity, and home modification.
 While medication management and physical activity may be fairly straightforward, home modification is often a less familiar topic.
 Home modification for falls prevention means to change or alter the environment to make daily activities easier, reduce accidents, and support independent living.
-This includes removing fall hazards such as clutter, adding supports such as handrails, and changing how or where activities occur.
+This includes:

 The National Council on Aging partnered with the University of Southern California Leonard Davis School of Gerontology to develop a series of resources that feature home modification and home safety programs, assessment tools, and funding sources for families and professionals.